Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Examples of score attack on real hardware
 ![Scores you will never get in real](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20hacked.png)
 ![Scores you will never get in real2](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20hacked%202.png)

+# 2021-07-01 Update : structure of the Hello Kitty Pocket Camera

+Thanks to Cristofer Cruz who built a real Hello Kitty Pocket Camera from the dead body of a Pocket Camera and a MX27C8000 EPROM, I was able to explore the SRAM structure from his dumps.
+The save format is about the same than the Game Boy Camera with some exceptions :
+- **0x00000-0x00FFF: still the last image seen by the sensor (128x128 pixels, 256 tiles); **
+- **0x01000-0x01016: game save data**
+    - *0x01000-0x01001: image taken;*
+    - *0x01002-0x01003: image taken;*